GMAT Word Problems: Introduction and Strategies.

 What to Expect from GMAT Word Problems

-Think about it this way: the reason human beings created algebra was to solve problems about real-world situations, and the GMAT loves asking math problems about numbers and about real-world situations, a.k.a. word problems!
-Even folks who can do algebra in the abstract sometimes find word problems challenging.
+Here’s one way to think about it: The reason human beings created algebra was to solve problems about real-world situations, and the GMAT loves asking you to apply mathematical concepts to realistic, everyday scenarios, a.k.a. word problems!
+If you find word problems challenging, you are not alone!
+Even folks who are skilled at algebra in the abstract will often find word problems very difficult to navigate.

 Strategy Guide: What’s the Trick to Mastering GMAT Word Problems?

-First, the disappointing news: there’s no one strategy that will work to immediately solve every word problem, every time (where would the fun in that be?).
-The good news: by using and combining a variety of strategies, you can put together the tools you need to ace even the most complex GMAT word problems, every single time!
+First, the disappointing news: There’s no one strategy that will work to immediately solve every word problem, every time (where would the fun be in that?).
+The good news: By using and combining a variety of strategies, you will have tools at the ready to ace even the most complex GMAT word problems!

 With that in mind, here are the four key strategies you’ll need.